daliaahmed257/Fruit_Ninja/README.md

 ### **_Description_**

 A game where the player will slash fruit as they apears on screen.
 Player's score will update based on how many fruit they are able to slash.
-The game ends when lives run out or when player hits a bomb instead of fruit.
+The game ends when players hits bombs and their lives run out.

 ***